36kp/ai-case-study/README.md

-# Stryker: A MedTech giant with a brain using Aartificial Intelligence (AI)
+# Stryker: A MedTech giant growing with Aartificial Intelligence (AI)

 ## Overview and Origin